Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Discussion

 \section{Discussion}

 Covariate adjustment in randomized experiments can be achieved at the design stage, e.g., via rerandomization, and at the analysis stage, e.g., by outcome modeling.
-In this paper, our primary contribution is to clarify the impact of (stratified) rerandomization for a wide class of estimators, and to further demonstrate when rerandomization can be ignorable (and hence conventional asymptotic normality results can apply) when the subsequent analysis adjusts for the rerandomization variables.
-These results provide important clarifications to earlier simulation findings, for example, in cluster-randomized experiments \citep{li2016evaluation,li2017evaluation} where mixed-model ANCOVA was evaluated under rerandomization.
-We have also extended the theoretical development to efficient machine learning estimators, which maximally leverage baseline covariates to optimize asymptotic efficiency gain in randomized experiments.
-Importantly, through the lens of the super-population framework, our results expanded the existing rerandomization theory \citep{li2018asymptotic,li2020rerandomization,lu2023design,wang2023rerandomization,zhao2024no} from unadjusted and linear-adjusted estimators to more general covariate-adjusted estimators.
-Therefore, our results have wide implications for randomized experiments, especially given the diversity of covariate-adjustment methods used in current practice \citep{pirondini2022covariate}.
+In this paper, our primary contribution is to clarify the impact of (stratified) rerandomization for the general class of M-estimators, and to further demonstrate when rerandomization can be asymptotically ignorable (and hence conventional asymptotic normality results can apply).
+These results provide clarifications to earlier simulation findings, for example, in cluster-randomized experiments \citep{li2016evaluation,li2017evaluation} where mixed-model ANCOVA was evaluated under rerandomization.
+We have also extended the theoretical development to efficient machine learning estimators, which maximally leverage baseline covariates to optimize asymptotic efficiency gain.
+Importantly, our results significantly expanded the existing rerandomization theory \citep{li2018asymptotic,li2020rerandomization,lu2023design,wang2023rerandomization,zhao2024no} from linear-adjusted estimators to essentially all commonly used covariate-adjusted estimators, and hence should have wide implications for randomized experiments, especially given the diversity of covariate-adjustment methods used in practice \citep{FDA2023}.